Bergen Township, New Jersey (1661–1862): New Netherland

 The name Bergen was originally given to the peninsula between the Hudson River and Hackensack River by the European settlers to New Netherland.
 There are various opinions as to the origin.
 Some believe it comes from the Dutch word bergen, which in the Germanic languages of northern Europe means hills, and could describe the most distinct geological feature of the region, The Palisades.
 A more farfetched interpretation is that it comes from the Dutch word bergen, meaning to save or to recover, inspired by the settlers return after they had fled attacks by the native population during the Peach War in 1655.
 Others say it is so called for the town of Bergen, North Holland in the Netherlands or (less likely) Bergen op Zoom, also in the Netherlands or the city of Bergen in Norway.
 Another theory is that the Dutch residents named their city after an early Scandinavian settler of New Amsterdam, Hans Hansen Bergen, who arrived in Manhattan in 1633 as a ship's carpenter.
 Bergen initially settled on Pearl Street in Lower Manhattan and later owned extensive plantations elsewhere on the island, none of which were in Bergen Township.
+Bergen was the first husband of Sarah Rapelje, the first white child in New Netherland, and father to seven of her children.
 From Bergen, Norway, he was one of the few Scandinavian settlers of New Amsterdam.